molivil/warnick/README.md

 Inspired by warrick.pl by Frank McCown at Old Dominion University 2005-2010

 This program will mirror a specified website domain from the Internet Archive's Wayback Machine using a specified target date.
-It can be used to recover websites or mirror websites so they can be worked on locally.
+It can be used to recover entire websites, or mirror websites so they can be worked on locally.

 Copyright (CC BY-NC-SA 4.0) Oliver Molini